List of NHL rivalries: Detroit Red Wings vs. San Jose Sharks (1994–2013)

+As of the end of the 2025–26 season, Detroit leads the regular season record, 63–31–4–8, and the playoff record, 15–14, against San Jose.

 Edmonton Oilers vs. Winnipeg Jets (original) (1972–1996)

 The Oilers and the original Jets both started their existence in the World Hockey Association in 1972.
 There, the Jets dominated the Oilers winning the Avco Cup three times, while the Oilers were not playoff contenders.
 But, when they joined the NHL in 1979 (along with the Quebec Nordiques and Hartford Whalers), the tables were turned, thanks to an 18-year-old from Brantford, Ontario named Wayne Gretzky.
-From 1983 to 1988, the Oilers and Jets met in the playoffs five times, the Oilers won every one of them, losing only one game out of the 19 games played between the two on their way to the Stanley Cup Final in 1983, 1984, 1985, 1987, and 1988; with the Oilers winning the Stanley Cup in the latter four years.
+From 1983 to 1988, the Oilers and Jets met in the playoffs five times, the Oilers won every one of them, losing only one game out of the 19 games played between the two on their way to the Stanley Cup Final appearances in the 1980s.
 Gretzky had been traded to the Los Angeles Kings by the time the two teams met in the first round of the 1990 playoffs.
-The Jets took a commanding 3–1 series lead and led Game 5 by that same margin.
+The Jets took a commanding 3–1 series lead and led game five by that same margin.
 Eventually, the Oilers fought back to win the next three games and the series in seven.
 The Oilers would lose just three more games the remainder of the playoffs, en route to their fifth Stanley Cup championship in seven years.
 The rivalry ended in 1996 when the original Jets left Winnipeg to become the Phoenix Coyotes.

 Before the Jets moved to Arizona, Edmonton won the regular season record, 64–39–8–0, and the playoff record, 22–4, for a total of 86–43–8–0 against Winnipeg.

 Montreal Canadiens vs. Montreal Maroons (1924–1938)

 Sweater worn by the Montreal All-Stars at the Howie Morenz Memorial Game in 1937.
 Players for the Montreal All-Stars were drawn from the two Montreal-based clubs, the Maroons and Canadiens.

-The Montreal Canadiens and Montreal Maroons had a rivalry that existed between 1924 and 1938.
+The Canadiens and Montreal Maroons had a rivalry that existed between 1924 and 1938.
 Since 1918 no other team had been occupied in Montreal.
-The Montreal Wanderers had played for only six games before the arena they played in, the Montreal Arena, burnt down.
-The Montreal Maroons were meant to appeal to the English-speaking people of Quebec while the Canadiens were meant to appeal to French Canadians.
+The Montreal Wanderers had played for only six games before the arena they (and the Canadiens) played in, the Montreal Arena, burnt down.
+The Maroons were meant to appeal to the English-speaking people of Quebec, while the Canadiens were meant to appeal to French Canadians.
 The two teams met in the playoffs for the first time in 1927 for a two-game total goals series.
 The final game had 11,000 fans packed in an arena meant for 10,000 as the Canadiens defeated the Maroons.
 The next year the Maroons would have their revenge as they defeated the Canadiens 3–2 in total goals.
 This was their last playoff meeting before the Maroons eventually folded in 1938.

+Before the Maroons were dissolved, the Canadiens won the regular season record, 40–35–17–0, while both teams were tied in the playoff record, 1–1–2.